fullvomitforme/discotix.io/README.md

 ## Contact Us 📞

-If you have any questions or feedback about Disco.Tix, please feel free to reach out to us at contact@discotix.com 📧.
+If you have any questions or feedback about Disco.Tix, please feel free to reach out to us at ucuy poppunkgow! 📧.
 We're always happy to hear from our users! 😊